CO-ADD/adjCOADD/z_docs/GetStartwithCoAdd.md

 After login, users' permission, which has been set up previously in ApplicationUser datatable, will be granted to the login request user.

 #### Data screening

 All data tables are sorting table type.
 And in project settings.py, the Django-Filter packages has been implemented and it is used to get filtered queryset from database for the main models(Organism, Taxonomy, Drug, Vitek_Card).
 To display one to many relationship, the child table will be displayed under the parent table's detail view.

 #### Data CRUD

 To create data in database, A bootstrap modal form containing "django ModelForm (for create)" is used to create a new entry for each model.
 For browsing all the data in main tables, there are list- and cardview for each model displaying entries per page via django pagination.
 To update entries editable tables and modal form are both used.
 Models updated by editable tables are: Organism, Batch, Culture, Applicationusers.
 Models updated by modal forms are: Stock, Taxonomy.

 ## User Guide section

 ### Login

 The adjCOADD is started with login using ldap authentication.

 <img src="https://github.com/CO-ADD/adjCOADD/blob/main/static/images/app/CoAdd_Login.png" />

 ### Homepage

 Once login successfully, will direct to the homepage:

 <img src="https://github.com/CO-ADD/adjCOADD/blob/main/static/images/app/CoAdd_Home.png" />

 With main datatables' access.

+### Files upload